AAU Faculty of Health Sciences

 The Faculty of Medicine at Aalborg University is one of five faculties at AAU.
-Faculty of Medicine consists of a single department: The department of Medicine and Biomedical Engineering and have at the end of 2010 approximately 750 students about 150 employees.
+Faculty of Medicine consists of a single department: The department of Medicine and Biomedical Engineering was founded in 2010, with approximately 750 students and 150 employees.

 Establishment

 The Faculty of Medicine was established on 1 September 2010 and is the youngest and newest faculty at Aalborg University.

 Head

 It is headed by Dean Egon Toft.